ADVERTISEMENT

 Why do Americans use Latin phrases?

-It's because each Latin expression has no better sayings in the English language - the phrases contain internal wisdom that cannot be explained in fewer English words.
-History trivia questions often cite that everyday English can't hope to be more concise than Latin already has.
+It’s because each Latin expression has no better sayings in the English language; the phrases contain internal wisdom that cannot be explained in fewer English words.
+History trivia questions often cite that everyday English can’t hope to be more concise than Latin already is.

 How to Pick the Best Latin Phrases That Make You Look Cool